SakhiStuti/Zero-Shot-Learning/README.md

-To Run the training, to the folder code in the command prompt and then, -attribute with MSE loss: python att_mse.py
+To Run the training, to the folder code in the command prompt and then,
+- attribute with MSE loss:
+ python att_mse.py
--description with MSE loss:
+- description with MSE loss:
  python desc_mse.py
--fusion with MSE loss:
+- fusion with MSE loss:
  python fusion_mse.py
--fusion with cosine loss:
+- fusion with cosine loss:
  python fusion_cosine.py
--fusion with mahalanobis loss: python fusion_mah.py
+- fusion with mahalanobis loss: python fusion_mah.py

 Requirements:
-numpy
+- numpy
-pytorch
+- pytorch
-torchfile
+- torchfile

 Reference:
 [1] S. Reed, Z. Akata, B. Schiele, and H. Lee.
 Learning deep